dfinity/examples/svelte-starter/README.md

 # Svelte Dapp template

 This repository is meant to give Svelte developers an easy on-ramp to get started with developing decentralized applications (Dapps in short) for the Internet Computer blockchain.
 Dapps, also known as smart contracts are specialized software that run on a blockchain.

+This template contains a Svelte app under `src/frontend` that can be hosted on-chain on the Internet Computer.

 ### What is the Internet Computer?